Devot2025/development_amh_language/README.md

 this is a project to create a new language for stress relief.
 updates will be irregular.

-since I'm not good at English, I might make mistakes in variable names and other parts,
+since I'm not good at english, I might make mistakes in variable names and other parts,
 but I’d really appreciate it if you take a look anyway.